CEED/libCEED/doc/papers/joss/paper.md

 # Applications

-To highlight the ease of library reuse for solver composition and leverage libCEED's full capability for real-world applications, libCEED comes with a suite of application examples, including problems of interst to the fluid dynamics and continuum mechanics communities.
+To highlight the ease of library reuse for solver composition and leverage libCEED's full capability for real-world applications, libCEED comes with a suite of application examples, including problems of interest to the fluid dynamics and continuum mechanics communities.

 # Acknowledgements